 The bowls we sell are made by artisans in India they are hand beaten.
 This means that you get a good range of overtones and they are great bowls to work with.
 The metal mix is made of the traditional 7 metals but is primarily a bell metal - this is like brass but has more tin and this gives greater resonance.

-Being hand beaten means that most bowls have makers marks on them.
+Being hand-beaten means that most bowls have makers' marks on them.
 The metal mix may also mean you get coppery patches in the bowl.
-This is all part of being a hand made bowl.
+This is all part of being a handmade bowl.

 I cannot get my bowl to sing well.

 If you are finding it hard to get the bowl to sing you need to change one of the 3 variables to find what works.
-The variables are:- angle of wand, speed and pressure.
+The variables are:- the angle of the wand, speed and pressure.
 Please note is harder to get a bowl to sing if it is on a surface ie not your hand as you tend not to get enough pressure - this is especially true of smaller bowls.